ccTLD Workshop Samoa: FreeBSD Install

 - Answer "Yes" to exit and remove the FreeBSD Disc 1 CD-ROM from your machine's CD-ROM drive as it is rebooting.

-At this point you will be staring at your initial logon screen for FreeBSD 5.3, which should looking something like this:
+At this point you will be staring at your initial logon screen for FreeBSD 6.1, which should look something like this:

-Please move on to the Introduction to FreeBSD exercises that have been handed out for this afternoon.
+Please move on to the post-FreeBSD installation exercises that have been handed out and continue with these.